How to Bet on Nathan's Famous Hot Dog Eating Contest 2022

 Nathan’s Hot Dog Contest 2022 Odds | Women’s Outright Odds

 The best offshore sports betting sites have Miki Sudo as the heavy favorite to win the Nathan’s Hot Dog-Eating Contest.
-After missing the competition last year, the pregnant Sudo will try for her eighth Mustard Belt.
+After missing the competition last year due to her pregnancy, Sudo will try for her eighth Mustard Belt.

 She will go up against long-time rival and 2021 Nathan’s Hot Dog-Eating Contest winner Michelle Lesco.